UConn's Online Environmental Management Graduate Program Courses

 Description: An introduction to the theory and methods for representing, acquiring, storing, manipulating, displaying, and analyzing geographic features in relation to the surface of the earth.

-Course Number: GEOG 5510
+Course Number: GSCU 5510

 Instructor: Richard Mrozinski